Towards a Unified Communications Model (UCM)

 What might be relevant to each person varies and depends greatly on the person's personality type(s).
 Which is where much human communication fails, as one personality type will tend to communicate in ways that another personality type might not even recognise, depending on the cognitive, affective and behavioural components.
 As mentioned in the The CAB model of personality.

-How do we (humans) recognise a message?
+How do we (humans) recognise an external message?

-Any message that is received by any of our senses, then decoded, translated, understood or made meaningful by us in some manner.
-Transmitted in any format, In many media:
+Any external message that is received by any of our senses, then decoded, translated, understood or made meaningful by us in some manner.

 - Written words